This bramble was named after his home county of Hampshire by batologist David Allen in 1985. He wrote

 It can be told at once by its low stature, very long lower panicle branches, cuneate panicle leaflets, finely toothed and disproportionately long-acuminate stem leaflets and small, distant, narrow white petals.
 Its distribution is centred on the New Forest, but it extends as far as the Surrey border in NE Hants and there are a few localities on the Isle of Wight.

-These photos show that the flowers at the top of the panicle are actually clustered into a fairly compact umbel.
-The flowers are much smaller than most other brambles, being about 1.5-2cm across with petals only about 8mm long, which are narrowly obovate and very widely spaced.
+These photos show that the flowers at the top of the panicle are clustered into a fairly compact umbel.
+They are much smaller than most other brambles, being about 1.5-2cm across with petals only about 8mm long, which are narrowly obovate and very widely spaced.
 The stamens just exceed the height of the styles.

 The petals appear slightly creamy white from a distance due to the pale yellowish bases and greenish veins.
-Note also the patent, long-tipped sepals which are almost completely visible between the petals, giving a distinctive appearance to the flowers.
+Note also the patent, long-tipped sepals which are almost completely visible between the petals, giving the flowers a distinctive appearance.

 The insides of the sepals turn red and the tips curl up as the fruits starts to develop.